eps1lon/mui-scripts-incubator/CONTRIBUTING.md

 ## yarn `a11y-snapshot`

-The full test suite requires NVDA to be running:
+The full test suite requires NVDA to be running.
+Example workflow using Windows' powershell:

 ```bash
 # The path you cloned this repository to